Big Island of Hawaii Visitor Guide

 The Big Island or, Hawai’i (Hawaii), truly has it all and the diversity here is like none other in the world.
-The Big Island beaches are world-class, the island also boasts lava deserts, beautiful rain forests, an active volcano, and believe it or not, even snow-covered mountains.
+The Big Island beaches are world-class and the island also boasts lava deserts, beautiful rain forests, an active volcano, and, believe it or not, even snow-covered mountains.

-Visitors are sometimes unprepared for the vast size and geological diversity of the Big Island.
-With over 4000 mi.² the island has so much to offer!
-In fact, this island is so big that it’s almost impossible to see all of our favorite sites in only a few days.
+Visitors are sometimes unprepared for the Big Island's vast size and geological diversity.
+With over 4000 mi.², the island has so much to offer!
+In fact, this island is so big that it’s almost impossible to see all our favorite sites in just a few days.

 Big Island Weather

-The weather on the Big Island is more diverse than any other island or other similarly sized mass of land in the world!
+The weather on the Big Island is more diverse than any other island!
 According to the Köppen Climate Classification System, The Big Island has 10 of the 15 types of climatic zones in the world.
 No matter what type of weather is your favorite, you will most likely find it on the Big Island.

 Traditionally, Kailua-Kona is warm all year round.
 In February, the average high temperature is 80°F with a low of 64°F. This is considered to be the coldest month.
-In August, the warmest month has an average high of 87°F And low of 69°F. The humidity on the Big Island is usually between 50 and 80%.
-Interestingly, the temperature change between daylight and night time is greater than the temperature change between summertime and wintertime.
-This is why we suggest a light rain jacket and warm clothes on our packing list!
+In August, generally the warmest month, the average high is 87°F and low is 69°F. The humidity on the Big Island is usually between 50% and 80%.
+Interestingly, the temperature change between daytime and nighttime is greater than the temperature change between summertime and wintertime.
+This is why we suggest adding a light rain jacket and warm clothes on our packing list!